aels/mailtools/README.md

 - [x] [Fast as hell proxyless SMTP checker/validator](https://github.com/aels/mailtools/tree/main/smtp-checker).
 Converts mail:pass lists to valid SMTP credentials.
 - [x] [Validol - email validator/debouncer that will save your ass](https://github.com/aels/mailtools/tree/main/remove-dangerous-emails).
 Remove strings with dangerous emails from files you provide at insane speed.
 - [ ] [MadCat mailer](https://github.com/aels/mailtools/tree/main/mass-mailer).
 Just another multithreaded smtplib-based mailer.
 Think it's worth giving it a try.
-- [x] [HTMLMix - free, rich, and smart-ass email HTML randomizer](https://htmlmix.fun/).
-Mutate HTML of your letters to bypass any spam filters, host images on trusted URLs, and do a lot of other neat magic.
 - [ ] InboxStat - gives you statistics about a list of inboxes by emails and URLs.
 Also accepts search queries, if you are looking for something specific, in development.
 - [ ] Pondy - email responder.
 Allows you to respond to every contact in a list of mailboxes with your email.
 In development.
 - [ ] MKZMHTU - free bulk SMS sender through public gateways, with url randomisation and macros support.
 In development.